influxdata/influxdb/query/docs/SPEC.md

 #### Map

 Map applies a function to each record of the input tables.
-The modified records are assigned to new tables based on the partition key of the input table.
+The modified records are assigned to new tables based on the group key of the input table.
 The output tables are the result of applying the map function to each record on the input tables.

-When the output record contains a different value for the partition key the record is repartitioned into the appropriate table.
+When the output record contains a different value for the group key the record is regroup into the appropriate table.
-When the output record drops a column that was part of the partition key that column is removed from the partition key.
+When the output record drops a column that was part of the group key that column is removed from the group key.

 Map has the following properties: